This Antipasto Christmas Wreath is the cutest holiday appetizer! It's ready in just a few minutes and is fun to make.

 - ½ pound mixed Greek olives

-- 8 ounces fresh Mozzarella balls (we used Ciliegine)
+- 8 ounces fresh Mozzarella balls like Ciliegine

 - 4 ounces sliced salami